Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận20/12/2024

-(CLO) On December 19, according to Mozambique's National Institute for Risk and Disaster Management, the death toll from the deadly storm Chido rose to 73, of which 66 people died in Cabo Delgado province, in the northern region of the country.
+(CLO) On December 19, according to the National Institute for Risk and Disaster Management of Mozambique, the death toll from the deadly Cyclone Chido rose to 73, with 66 deaths occurring in Cabo Delgado province, in the northern part of the country.

-In addition to Cabo Delgado, the storm also caused damage in other provinces, with four people killed in Nampula and three in Niassa, further inland.
-More than 540 people were injured and one person is still missing.
+Besides Cabo Delgado, the storm also caused damage in other provinces, with four deaths in Nampula and three in Niassa, a more inland area.
+More than 540 people were injured, and one person remains missing.

 Nearly 39,100 homes in Mozambique were destroyed by Cyclone Chido.
 Photo: UNICEF

-Cyclone Chido made landfall in Mozambique on Sunday after sweeping across the Indian Ocean island of Mayotte, where hundreds of people are feared dead.
+Cyclone Chido made landfall in Mozambique on Sunday after sweeping across the Indian Ocean island of Mayotte, where hundreds of people may have been killed.

-More than 39,100 homes in Mozambique were reported to have been completely destroyed and more than 13,400 were partially damaged.
+According to reports, more than 39,100 homes in Mozambique were completely destroyed and over 13,400 others were partially damaged.
 In total, more than 329,500 people were affected by the storm.

-Taylor said many villages had been completely flattened, and the urgent need now was for shelter for the people.
+Taylor said that many villages had been completely flattened, and the urgent need now was for shelter for the residents.

-After sweeping across Mozambique, Cyclone Chido continued to move into Malawi, killing 13 people and injuring dozens.
+After sweeping through Mozambique, Cyclone Chido continued its journey into Malawi, killing 13 people and injuring dozens.

-In the French overseas territory of Mayotte, at least 31 people have died and more than 1,500 have been injured, more than 200 of them seriously.
-French authorities have requested 10,000 tents and emergency relief equipment from the European Union's support mechanism to help Mayotte.
+In the French overseas territory of Mayotte, at least 31 people have died and more than 1,500 have been injured, including over 200 seriously.
+French authorities have requested 10,000 tents and emergency relief equipment from the European Union's support mechanism to assist Mayotte.

-French President Emmanuel Macron arrived in Mayotte on Thursday, meeting residents and surveying the damage.
-In the town of Kaweni near the capital Mamoudzou, the storm completely destroyed many homes in the slum, leaving behind a scene of broken metal, wood and household items.
+French President Emmanuel Macron arrived in Mayotte on Thursday, meeting with residents and surveying the damage.
+In the town of Kaweni, near the capital Mamoudzou, the storm completely destroyed many homes in the slum, leaving behind a scene of wreckage including corrugated iron, wood, and household items.

-Cabo Delgado, the hardest-hit region in Mozambique, was already plagued by conflict and underdevelopment.
-The storm only exacerbated the humanitarian crisis in the area.
-Aid agencies are appealing for urgent support to provide shelter, food, clean water and medicine to those affected.
+Cabo Delgado, the hardest-hit area in Mozambique, already faces a long-standing conflict and underdevelopment.
+The storm has only exacerbated the humanitarian crisis in the region.
+Aid organizations are appealing for urgent assistance to provide shelter, food, clean water, and medicine to those affected.

 Hong Hanh (according to Al Jazeera, UNICEF)